OnstakInc/cisco-tetration-hol/labguide/module13/README.md

 <div class="step" id="step-028"><a href="#step-028" style="font-weight:bold">Step 028</a></div>

 Modify the rule showing Common-GC-DC-DNS as a consumer to the Root scope as a provider.
-Change the Prodier field to Internet and click OK.
+Change the provider field to Internet and click OK.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module13/images/module13_028.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module13/images/module13_028.png" style="width:100%;height:100%;"></a>